 In a faculty meeting or professional development setting, Nearpod can be used to engage an audience, model best practices and make it easy to share resources with a group.
 If you haven’t used Nearpod before, it’s a super popular interactive presentation tool.
 You can create slides or upload a PowerPoint or Google Slides presentation and add interactive activities to a presentation.

 You can sign up for a free Nearpod account by clicking here.

 This list includes five reasons why I think Nearpod is a fantastic tool to use when leading a workshop, professional development session, or staff meeting.
 If you have another reason why Nearpod is a favorite, add it to the comments section below.

 6 Reasons to Lead Your Next Faculty Meeting with Nearpod

 Nearpod works on any device connected to the Internet and has dedicated mobile apps too.
 This means teachers sitting at one table room can access a Nearpod presentation in different ways.
 Someone might be on their iPhone, another on a Samsung tablet, and a third on their Chromebook.
 No matter what device they have, teachers at the faculty meeting will be able to access Nearpod.

 With Nearpod, the content on the projection screen is easily visible on the personal device in your hand.
-Attendees in a staff meeting can have a better view of content, participate in an activity like a poll, and explore content on the web pushed out to their device but the person leading the meeting.
+Attendees in a staff meeting can have a better view of content.
+They can participate in an activity like a poll.
+Teachers can also explore content on the web pushed out to their device but the person leading the meeting.

 Model Formative Assessment

-One of the things I love about Nearpod is how it can be used to check for understanding.
+One of the things I love about Nearpod is how it can help teachers check for understanding.
 That’s one of the reasons I featured it in my book #FormativeTech and this free poster.
-When leading a staff meeting you can show how an open-ended question can be used to figure out concerns your teachers have about a new initiative.
+When leading a staff meeting you can show how an open-ended question can determine concerns your teachers have about a new initiative.
 You might also show off how the Draw it feature is a great way to give students different options on how to respond to a prompt.

 Introduce an Instructional Tool